harshasrikara/DataStructures/README.md

 This project is designed for practice in creating a variety of data structures in various languages.
 Currently, all the data structures will be coded in JAVA but eventually examples will be created in C++, C# and Python.
 All data structures for Java use generics and the same node class.

+#### Understanding the Node class

+THe node class exists as a way to store information.
+The same node class is used by both the LinkedList class as well as the Binary Tree class.
+Within the node class are variables to store references to two nodes.
+In the Linked List class these nodes are interpreted as the next node and previous node.
+In the Binary Tree class, these same two nodes are interpreted as the left child and right child nodes.
+Thus, many of the methods are duplicated with different names to make understanding the code easier even though the perform the same function.
+Eg - the method `getNextNode()` and the method `getLeftNode()` both perform the same task.
+However, they are easier to understand when used in the context of the code.

 ### Linked List

 Development complete.